Dzhengal: Name

 According to the most popular version, the name derives from the Turkish word dzhangal which means sheep without lamb.
 When the herds were sheared, those sheep were marked with pendants.
 If the peak is viewed from the Bezbog refuge it looks like there is a pendant attached to it.

 Another legend says that the peak is named after the son of God Perun, Dzhengal.
-When the evil god Bes (Bez) decided to kidnap Perun's daughter while she was playing around the Samodivski Lakes, her brother guessed his intention and, after a fierce fight, defeated Bez and covered him with stones on the Bezbog Peak (which in Bulgarian means God Bez or without God).
+When the evil god Bes (Bez) decided to kidnap Perun's daughter while she was playing around the Samodivski Lakes, her brother guessed his intention and, after a fierce fight, defeated Bez and covered him with stones on the summit of Bezbog (2,645 m).
+In Bulgarian Bezbog means God Bez or without God.